antoniodjones/arkhitekton-platform/replit.md

 ## Competitive Positioning
 ArchModel Pro is designed as an advanced competitor to enterprise architecture tools including Mega, SoftwareAG's Aries & Alphabet, Ardoq, BlueDolphin, Avolution, Sparx Enterprise Architect, and LeanIX, with a focus on AI-first capabilities and superior user experience.

+## Core Architecture Principles

+### Object-Oriented Model Design
+Every component in the model is an object with intelligent connection capabilities, intuitive linking to other objects, and full traceability between states.
+Each object tells a story through its relationships and state transitions.

+### State Management & Versioning
+- **Single Current State**: One authoritative current state of the architecture model
+- **Multiple Transition States**: Project-specific transition states with architect-defined checkpoints (monthly, quarterly, semi-annual, annual)
+- **Git-like Merging**: Ability to merge transition states into main with differential views
+- **Clear Traceability**: Complete visibility of state transitions and evolution paths

+### AI-Powered Guidance
+AI provides contextual suggestions and guidance to architects on how to proceed, similar to an intelligent assistant that understands architectural patterns and best practices.

+### Enterprise Tool Integration
+Native integration with enterprise tools including:
+- Jira (project management and tracking)
+- Confluence (documentation and collaboration)
+- Aha! (product roadmapping)
+- Azure DevOps (development lifecycle)
+- Figma (design collaboration)
+- Additional tools providing inputs for optimal architectural outcomes

 ## Current State
 The application currently provides a comprehensive design palette interface supporting cloud architecture elements from AWS, Azure, Google Cloud Platform, and Oracle Cloud, alongside traditional ArchiMate 3.0, TOGAF, and BPMN frameworks.
-Users can browse, search, and select various architecture elements across different categories (business, application, data, technology) with detailed properties and usage guidelines.
+This foundation supports the object-oriented model design with intelligent connections and relationships between architectural elements.

 # Recent Changes